-Gujar Singh of Lahore was the son of Natha Singh, a Sandhu Jat Zamindar of village Bhuri Asal also called Borahsal situated near Khem Karan on the western border of district Firozpur.
+Gujar Singh of Lahore was the son of Natha Singh, a Kahlon Jat Zamindar of village Bhuri Asal also called Borahsal situated near Khem Karan on the western border of district Firozpur.
 Natha Singh had four sons, Gujar Singh, Garja Singh, Nusbaha Singh, and Chet Singh.
 As young men still in their teens they were tempted to become Jat Sikhs.
 They went to their maternal grandfather Gurbakhsh Singh Bhangi of village Roranwala, 2 kms from Atari, took pahul from him and became Sighs.
 All the brothers were strong and well built.
 Gurbakhsh Singh gave cach of them a horse and recruited them in his band.
 Whatever booty they acquired, half of it was given to Gurbakhsh Singh, and the other half was retained for themselves.
 Gujar Singh was the cleverest of all the brothers, Gurbakhsh Singh was growing old and weik.
 He made Gujar Singh head of his band.
 Gujur Singh captured Amargarh and began to reside there.
 He united his band to the army of Maharaja Hari Singh Dhillon, head of the Bhangi misl.
 Gurbakhsh Singh had a daughter and no son.
 He adopted Lahna Singh as a son.
 On Gurbakhsh Singh’s death Gujar Singh claimed the whole state and property of the deceased.
 Lahna Singh offered him half of it.
 A drawn battle was fought between them.
 As both of them were of the same age, and both were equally brave, they became fast friends.

 Occupation of Lahore, 1765